EICMA

 A motorcycle showcased in the show.

 EICMA (Esposizione Internazionale Ciclo Motociclo e Accessori), or the Milan Motorcycle Shows is an annual trade show in Milan, Italy featuring motorcycles.
 The 2018 show drew over half a million visitors and more than 1,200 exhibiting brands.
 The show is frequently used by manufacturers to debut new models.

-Organised by EICMA, editions take place every year in Milan, Italy and last for six days in total.
-Fiera Milano Rho admits trade visitors for the first two days and then is open for the general public on the latter four days.
-Opening hours for trade visitors are from 08:30 on the first day and 09:00 on the second until 18:30 for both days.
-For the general public, opening hours start from 09:30 for all days until 18:30.
-The only exception is the fourth day, when closing time is at 22:00.
+Organized by EICMA, the event is held annually in Milan, Italy, at the Fiera Milano Rho exhibition center.
+The exhibition typically spans six days: the first two days are reserved exclusively for trade visitors, while the remaining four days are open to the general public.
+While standard operating hours usually run from 09:30 to 18:30, the event historically features extended evening hours on the fourth day, remaining open until 22:00.